psyclone.parse

 Return type:

-static sort_modules(module_dependencies)
+sort_modules(module_dependencies)

 This function sorts the given dependencies so that all dependencies of a module are before any module that needs it.
 Input is a dictionary that contains all modules to be sorted as keys, and the value for each module is the set of dependencies that the module depends on.